hadaytullah/rest-api-python/README.md

 # rest-api-python
 A rest api written in python.
+See the setup.sh to setup your development environment.